etkecc/mrs/docs/integrations.md

 ```

 #### Element Classic Android and SchildiChat Android

+To integrate MRS to Element Classic Android and SchildiChat Android, please follow the process below.

 1. From the room list, click on the floating action button at the bottom right (left for RTL) of the screen
 2. Select "Explore Rooms"